-We are trialling innovative insulated crossarms on the towers of an operational 132kV circuit.
-The purpose of crossarms is to hold the wires clear of the tower body.
+In addition to these technologies, we continue to assess new technologies related to reactive power compensation on the transmission network.
+One of the new technologies whose assessment has been completed is the 132kV insulated crossarms (NIA_SHET_0007).
+The purpose of the crossarms is to hold the conductors clear of the tower structure.
 Retrofitting the innovative crossarms to existing towers can enable the upgrading of existing lines to a higher voltage to enable higher power flows as well as reduce losses.
 This avoids the higher cost and greater environmental impact of rebuilding the affected lines to provide additional capacity.
-We are currently undertaking analysis of the trial results prior to potential transfer to business-as-usual in RIIO-T1.

 We believe the set of new technologies described in this section address the need to reduce losses on our network as well as delivering our priority to deploy solutions which deliver the greatest net benefit for transmission customers and our wider stakeholder groups.